phlummox-mirrors/curry-tools/currypp/IntegratedCode/ExamplesSQL/README.txt

 Fill the database:

-> curry :l createData :eval createTestData :q
+> curry :l CreateData :eval createTestData :q

 Show the database with sqlite3: